 When a Rocket is in crisis, we're here for you.
+The CASE team serves as a first line of support when a student is in need.
 We provide emotional support and connect students to resources for academic and personal success.
 Students can setup 1:1 meetings to discuss their challenges and develop a holistic plan to meet their needs.

-- Helps alleviate unnecessary pressures students face in the attainment of their academic goals - Investigates complaints confidentially to achieve equitable resolutions - Develops student-centered action plans for personal and academic achievement - · Addresses questions or concerns about utilizing campus resources - · Clarifies institutional policies and procedures
+- Helps alleviate unnecessary pressures students face in the attainment of their academic goals - Investigates complaints confidentially to achieve equitable resolutions - Develops student-centered action plans for personal and academic achievement - Addresses questions or concerns about utilizing campus and community resources - · Clarifies institutional policies and procedures - · Support students in the conduct and community standard concerns

-HOW CAN THE OFFICE OF STUDENT ADVOCACY AND SUPPORT HELP?
+HOW CAN CASE HELP?

-- · Academic distress
+- Academic distress

-- · CliftonStrengths Coaching

 - · Concerning or unsafe behavior

-- · Death or illness of a family member
+- Death or illness of a family member

-- · Financial distress
+- Financial distress

-- · Food insecurity
+- Food insecurity

-- · Homelessness or loss of housing
+- Homelessness or loss of housing

 - Hospitalization

 - · Identifying campus resources

-- · Mental health needs
+- Mental health support

-- · Personal development
+- Personal development

-- · Relationship distress
+- Relationship distress